George W. Lehr

 George Warwick Lehr (March 10, 1937 – March 21, 1988) was an American Democratic politician from Missouri who served as the state auditor from 1975 to 1977.
 He started his career when in 1963, he was appointed auditor of Jackson County, Missouri.
-He was later elected as the county executive, becoming the first county executive, replacing the old system of a county judge being executive.
+When Jackson County replaced its three-member court, which governed as a commission, with a legislature and county executive, Lehr won the election to become the first county executive.
 He was elected state auditor in 1974, defeating future U.S. Attorney General John Ashcroft.
 Lehr resigned in 1977 to spend more time with his family, including his son who had suffered muscular dystrophy.
 After leaving office, he was credited with helping to clean the Teamster's pension fund.
 Lehr developed brain tumors and died in 1988.

 Early life and career

 He was born in Kirksville, Missouri, in 1937.
 He attended Kirksville High School and was halfback on the football team, where he was coached by John Spainhower, the brother of future Missouri Treasurer Jim Spainhower.
 In his senior year of high school, Lehr became afflicted with Polio.
 He would walk with the aid of crutches afterwards.

-After graduating from the University of Iowa with a degree in accounting, he was appointed auditor of Jackson County, Missouri, in 1963.
+After graduating from the University of Iowa in 1959 with a Bachelor of Science degree in accounting, he was worked as an accountant for Arthur Young and Company.
+In 1963, he was appointed auditor of Jackson County, Missouri.
 At the age of 29, he became the youngest major elected office holder in the history of Jackson County by being elected collector of revenue.
 He was the first elected county executive, serving from 1971 to 1975, replacing the old system of having a County Judge, and replacing it with a legislature and Executive.
 During his watch the County built the Truman Sports Complex, and Lehr on one occasion, mediated during a possible strike that threatened the project.
 Also during his tenure, Lehr once helped diffuse a prison hostage situation by offering himself as a hostage, and remaining so until there was a resolution.